J-1 Visa Operations Intern Jobs

 Check subject to home residency requirement status

-Some J-1 interns are subject to the two-year home-country physical presence requirement, which affects your ability to switch to an H-1B or other work visa afterward.
+Some J-1 interns are subject to the two-year home-country physical presence requirement, which affects your ability to switch to an H-1B visa or other work visa afterward.
 Your sponsor will note this on your DS-2019, so ask about it before accepting a placement.

 Verify prevailing wage compliance with your sponsor